venkram/gloo/docs/content/guides/traffic_management/request_processing/health_checks/_index.md

 {{< /highlight >}}

 The HTTP Path of health check requests must be an *exact* match to the provided `healthCheck.path` variable.

+## Configuration

+Descriptions of the options available for configuring health checks can be found [here](https://docs.solo.io/gloo/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/external/envoy/api/v2/core/health_check.proto.sk/).

+### Custom Headers

+There are two ways to add custom headers to health check requests, both of which are shown in the example below.

+{{< highlight yaml >}}
+...
+      healthCheck:
+        requestHeadersToAdd:
+          - header:
+              key: example_name
+              value: example_value
+            append: true
+          - headerSecretRef:
+              name: example_name
+              namespace: example_namespace
+            append: true
+{{< /highlight >}}

+A `header` represents an explicitly-specified header where the key is the header name and the value is the header value.
+In contrast, a `headerSecretRef` points to a header contained in a Kubernetes secret.
+Secrets for this purpose can be created with `glooctl` (instructions [here](https://docs.solo.io/gloo/latest/reference/cli/glooctl_create_secret_header/)).